 May is Mental Health Awareness Month.
-The goal is to educate the public on mental illness to eliminate the stigma.
-One in every five adults in the US has a mental health condition, meaning most people have been touched by it in their lifetime.
-You can show your support with activities like mental health fundraising or by sharing your experience with others.
+The goal of spreading awareness is to educate the public on mental illness to eliminate the stigma associated with mental illness.
+Mental illness likely touches the lives of everyone you know, as one in every five adults in the US has a mental health condition.
+To show your support for those facing challenging times or difficult diagnosis, you can try mental health fundraising or you can share your own mental health journey with others.

 Statistics that ignite you to take action